SashaStrek/camera-background/README.md

 # camera-background
-camera view as background in HTML
+Using Camera View as Background in HTML.